The Second Part of the Mirror for Magistrates (1578)

 The Second Part of the Mirror for Magistrates was Shakespeare's source for Cymbeline, where the speeches in the council scene that opens Act 3 echo specific phrases and ideas from Blenerhasset.
 (See Kenneth Muir, Shakespeare’s Sources [London, 1977], pp. 261-2.)

 First edition.
 Quarto.
 A-P4 (lacking *4, **2, Q4, R2), 66 leaves. pp. [6] 1-60.
 Black letter with woodcut initials.
 Title framed within an architectural border (McKerrow & Ferguson 161a).
 19th-century full leather binding tooled in blind.
+From the collection of the great Shakespearean editor, Edmund Malone, with extensive manuscript annotations in his hand on the front flyleaf.

 References: STC 3131; Pforzheimer 736